perama-v/perama-v.github.io/docs/cairo/technical_summary.md

 An upgrade termed "sharding" is being actively developed to increase the throughput of the network.
 The change involves splitting the chain data into parallel pieces where each node only verifies subset of the whole.
-Nodes can demonstrate that they posess data by using erasure coding and by responding to data sampling queries by the network.
-This gives a probabalistic guarantee that the data exists in the network.
+Nodes can demonstrate that they posses data by using erasure coding and by responding to data sampling queries by the network.
+This gives a probabilistic guarantee that the data exists in the network.

 Another approach is to use Ethereum to process the state transitions of systems that operate outside the virtual machine.
-Each transaction can represent the net outcome of an arbitratry number of intermediate state transitions.
+Each transaction can represent the net outcome of an arbitrary number of intermediate state transitions.
 If a set of transactions can be represented by a transaction with a smaller quantity of gas, more gas is available for other users.
 This is a broad description of layer two systems.